wordpress-mobile/release-toolkit/lib/fastlane/plugin/wpmreleasetoolkit/actions/README.md

 ### Common

 Actions in this folder automate tasks that are common to both the iOS and Android release processes.
-These actions are cross-platforms and usually related to interating with GitHub, GlotPress and other services.
+These actions are cross-platforms and usually related to integrating with GitHub, GlotPress and other services.

 ### Configure